 An essential part of a candidate’s preparation to become a psychoanalyst is the analyses he/she conducts under supervision.
 To undertake control or supervised work, the candidate needs to pass a readiness for control examination (RFC).
 This examination is conducted by a committee of three members of The Institute and is usually scheduled during the second year of training.
 Candidates with substantial prior clinical experience can request an RFC earlier than their second year.
 For those needing additional clinical experience the RFC may be delayed.

 Candidates must conduct a minimum of two control (supervised) analytic cases each seen in person and four times a week.
-These cases need to be supervised by two different Training and Supervising Analysts from the Psychoanalytic Training Institute of the CFS.
+These cases need to be supervised by two different Training and Supervising Analysts from the PTI-CFS.
 The candidate will be given a list of Training and Supervising Analysts willing to conduct a low fee supervision.
 Each supervision will be on a once a week basis.
 Double Supervision sessions are considered for a supervisee at a geographical distance from his/her supervisor.